RichWasm/iris-richwasm/notes/LinLang.md

 All functions get placed into the table, and map fname to idx.

-When typing tuples, `ref` propogrates linearity to outer.
+When typing tuples, `ref` propagates linearity to outer.

 Linear local.get consumes local, annotation needs to reflect this.